 3. Smoke Sauna

-A smoke sauna is the oldest and most traditional type of a Finnish sauna, and today we don’t see them very often anymore.
+A smoke sauna is the oldest and most traditional type of Finnish sauna, and today we don’t see them very often anymore.
 They mainly exist in Northern European countries, such as Finland, Lithuania, Estonia, and Latvia, and also in Russia.

-Also referred to as savusauna or savu sauna in Finnish language, a smoke sauna is similar to a wood burning sauna with the key difference being that there is no chimney pipe.
+Also referred to as savusauna or savu sauna in the Finnish language, a smoke sauna is similar to a wood burning sauna with the key difference being that there is no chimney pipe.